BrNaka/book-notes/PracticalPacketAnalysis/notes.md

 - *The programmer was concerned about all of the mysterious components their application was dependent upon, but at the end of the day, their compicated data transfer that took hundreds of lines of code is still no more than FTP, TCP, and IP.
 It's crucial to remember that no matter how comples the issue at hand, it sill comes down to packets*.

 ## Chapter 11 - Fighting a Slow Network
+- Error-recovery and flow-control features
+- ICMP generates additional traffic
+- *TCP Retransmissions*: It is designed to combat packet loss.
+    - *Retransmission timer*: Responsible for maintaining a value called the *retransmission timeout (RTO)*.
+    - *Round-trip timer (RTT)*: The time between the packet transmission and receipt of the ACK packet.
+    - TCP retransmission feature is used by the transmitting device to detect and recover from packet loss.
+- *TCP duplicate acknowledgments*: Feature used by recipient device to detect and recover from packet loss.
+    - A duplicate ACK is a TCP packet sent from a recipient when that recipient receives packets that are out of order.
+Recipient host receives the duplicate ACK package and perform a *fast retransmission*.
+    - Selective ACK makes data loss recovery much more efficient.
+- *TCP Flow Control*:
+    - *Sliding-window mechanism*: Detect when a packet loss may occur and adjust the rate of data transmission to prevent it.
+Specify the amount of data to be transmitted.
+    - *Halting Data Flow with a Zero Window Notification*: A server may no longer process data sent from a client.      - Server send a packet that contains a window size of zero.
+      - Clients receives this packets, and halt the any data trasnmission or keep the connection to the server open with the transmission of *keep-alive packets*.

+## Packet Analysis For Security
+- A considerable amount of real world packet analysis is done for security porposes.
+- Subjects covered in this chapter:
+    - Network reconnaissance
+    - Malicious traffic redirection
+    - Common malware techniques
+- *footprinting*: Attacker perform in-depth research on the target system.
+    - *stealth scan* or a *half-open scan*: Attacker sends SYN packets.
+    - *Operating Systesm fingerprinting *: Passive and Active.
+        - Passive: Examine certain fields within packets sent from the target to determine the OS in use.
+        - Active: Attacker actively sends specially crafted packets to the target to elicit replies that will reveal the operating system on the target's machine.
+    - DNS spoofing, SSL hijacking, ARP cache poisoning.
+    - If an attacker can see the packets associated with your communication, some type of malicious activity can result.
+This is one reason security professionals advocate for protecting data in transit through encryption.
+    - *Script obfuscation*: It's a common technique use by malware to evade detection and hide malicious content.